Basic SQL Query Structure

 Common Pitfalls

-• Table name typos: Mixing up singular table names like student or course
+- Table name typos: Mixing up singular table names like

 Summary

-• Use SELECT to specify which columns to retrieve
+SELECTto specify which columns to retrieve - Use

-• Be specific about the columns you need rather than using SELECT *
+FROMto specify which table to query - Be specific about the columns you need rather than using

-Practice writing simple queries against department, student, and course in your environment to become comfortable with the basic syntax before moving on to filtering and sorting.
+Practice writing simple queries against category, customer, and product in your environment to become comfortable with the basic syntax before moving on to filtering and sorting.

 Quiz